rvaser/sword/README.md

 This will run a search using the default, sensitive mode.

-\*note: By default, SWORD will try to cache the database used if no cache file exists to speed up future runs on the same database.
-This behavior is not mandatory and can be disabled with the --nocache flag.

 For the complete list of parameters and their descriptions run the following command:

     ./sword -h (or ./sword --help)